 For more, see “8 Questions to Ask Your Ghostwriter.”

-The ghostwriting process goes much smoother if you understand that the first draft is rarely perfect, and that the imperfections are not a reason to become upset.
+The ghostwriting process goes much smoother if you understand that the first draft is rarely perfect and that any imperfections are not a reason to become upset.

 Look upon the first draft as a “best guess.”